lightninglabs/chantools/doc/zombierecovery.md

     ]
 }
 ```

+It's encouraged to look at the file, and what the files look like after doing the steps.

 ## More info
 _More info at the help output of `chantools zombierecovery --help` or the generated [documentation for the zombierecovery command](chantools_zombierecovery.md)._